maliMirkec/personal-website/site/articles/how-to-create-css-only-slides.md

   - html
   - css
 thumbnail: How_to_create_slides_with_HTML_and_CSS_mpiafo
-description: Did you know that you could create slides with HTML and CSS only?
+old_description: Did you know that you could create slides with HTML and CSS only?
 Let’s see how.
+description: Discover how to create stunning CSS-only slides with my step-by-step guide.
+Learn how to use advanced CSS techniques to make engaging presentations.
 type: articles-item
 sections2:
   - type: banner-beta